From Office Boy to Press Baron

 Lord Southwood the great benefactor

 He was a charming, unassuming man of slight built and small stature but he was a giant in his business and charitable activities.
-He raised money for and gave generously to local and national causes.
-He took a particular interest in hospitals.
-He was on the Council of King Edward’s Hospital Fund which distributed financial help to many London hospitals.
+Elias raised money for and gave generously to local and national causes.
+He also took a particular interest in hospitals and was on the Council of King Edward’s Hospital Fund which distributed financial help to many London hospitals.
 In this capacity he attended the opening in May 1938 of the Southwood Children’s Wing of Hornsey Central Hospital in Park Road, N8.

 Lord and Lady Southwood had no children but showed great concern for child welfare.
 In 1 January 1939 he became Chairman of the Hospital for Sick Children in Great Ormond Street and during his seven year chairmanship he raised over a million pounds.
 A few weeks later he was at the Santa Claus Home for Crippled Children, Cholmeley Park, Highgate, opening a new £2000 wing.
 The money raised had been insufficient so his wife made up the difference.

 A kind man who remembered people’s names, in his article on Julius Elias in HHS Bulletin 24 (1983), Malcolm Stokes commented, ‘It seems from employees and others who worked for Elias in a voluntary capacity that he was able to provide inspiring leadership by a caring concern for others.’
-He died on 10th April 1946 at Southwood Court, his funeral service was held at St Michael’s Church, Highgate, and his ashes and those of his wife, interred in the grounds of St James Church, Piccadilly.
+He died on 10th April 1946 at Southwood Court.
+Elias’s funeral service was held at St Michael’s Church, Highgate.
+His ashes and those of his wife, interred in the grounds of St James Church, Piccadilly.
 A life well lived but little remembered today.

 Hornsey Historical Society